Where Does Cheyenne's Water Come From?

 It takes snow in the Sierra Madre Mountains, Medicine Bow Mountains and the Laramie Mountains to supply Cheyenne with water.
 For this reason, Cheyenne tracks how much snow is in these mountains throughout the winter using SNOTEL sites.

 Snow telemetry sites, or SNOTEL, are specialized, automated weather stations that track snow-pack, the amount of moisture in the snow, temperatures, wind and other weather conditions.
-The BOPU uses the information from these sites to estimate how much water Cheyenne will be able to collect in reservoirs.
+The Board of Public Utilities uses the information from these sites to estimate how much water Cheyenne will be able to collect in its reservoirs.